gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

 system initially supporting DEB and RPM based distros that Teleport already provides packages for.

 The user must create a custom SSM Command document that will be used to execute the served command.
+The instance of Teleport doing discovery will attempt to automatically create the SSM document.

 Example SSM aws:runCommand document:
 ```yaml